ontodev/cogs/README.md

 `.cogs/format.tsv` and `.cogs/note.tsv` are also updated for any cell formatting or notes on cells, respectively.
 Each unique format is given a numerical ID and is stored as [CellFormat JSON](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells#cellformat).

 If a new sheet has been added to the Google spreadsheet, this sheet will be downloaded and added to `.cogs/sheet.tsv`.
-The default path for pulling changes will be the current working directory (the same directory as `.cogs/` is in).
-This path can be updated with `cogs mv`.
+The default path for pulling changes will be the current working directory (the same directory as `.cogs/` is in) and will be a lowercase, space-replaced version of the title (e.g. `My Sheet` becomes `my_sheet.tsv`).
+If you already have a tracked sheet at this location, the date & time will be appended to the path (e.g., `my_sheet_20200922_103045.tsv` for a sheet fetched at 10:30:45 on 2020/09/22).
+This path can be updated with [`cogs mv`](#mv).

-To sync the local version of sheets with the data in `.cogs/`, run `cogs pull`.
+To sync the local version of sheets with the data in `.cogs/`, run [`cogs pull`](#pull).

 Note that if a sheet has been _renamed_ remotely, the old sheet title will be replaced with the new sheet title.
 Any changes made to the local file corresponding to the old title will not be synced with the remote spreadsheet.
 Instead, once you run `cogs pull`, a new sheet `{new-sheet-title}.tsv` will appear in the current working directory (the same as if a new sheet were created).
 It is the same as if you were to delete the old sheet remotely and create a new sheet remotely with the same contents.
 Use `cogs pull` to write the new path - the old local file will not be deleted.